 By law, the appellate, district, constitutional and statutory county judges and the two attorney members who serve on the Commission must be appointed from different appellate districts in Texas.
 Meanwhile, the justice of the peace, municipal court judge and public members are at-large appointments.
 The Texas Senate confirms all appointees.
-Commissioners meet six times each year and receive no pay for their service.
+Commissioners typically meet in-person six times each year and receive no pay for their service.
+The Commission, along with several Texas courts and other judicial branch agencies, has also taken advantage of the flexibility afforded by platforms like Zoom to begin integrating virtual meetings into its operations when appropriate.